mah-shamim/laraedit-docker/README.md

 # Documentation

-For now you can [check out the wiki](https://github.com/mahshamim/laraedit-docker/wiki) for details on using the container.
+For now, you can [check out the wiki](https://github.com/mahshamim/laraedit-docker/wiki) for details on using the container.
 Once the container is stable, I will add more instructions here in the readme.

 # Build Information